Guided visualization and breathing practice for embodying the greatest self.

 A note from the creator of Daydream

 I built Daydream because every self-improvement method I tried made me feel further from the person I was trying to become.
-I wanted something that helps me embody the version I already know I want to be, because who else but me would know who I want to be?
+I wanted something that helps me embody the version I already know I want to be.

 Karthik